yingshaoxo/Local_Show/README.md

 * Golang restful api for getting file_name and static url
 * reactjs show files in a list (categorized by folder name)
-* integrate with DPlayer
+* integrate with ReactPlayer
-* could update file list and filter non-video files with one red button
+* could update file list and filter non-video files with one button
+* could remember the last selection

 ___